 If you or someone you love has been injured in a car accident caused by a driver who was texting or using their cell phone, you need to understand that this negligence should never be tolerated.
 You have the right to hold them accountable for failing to uphold their legal duty of safely operating their vehicles, and to hold them liable for any injuries and damages you incurred.

-At Klein DeNatale Goldner, our Bakersfield car accident lawyers draw from more than 60 years of combined experience to handle all types of auto accident cases, including those involving texting and driving.
+At Klein DeNatale Goldner, our Bakersfield car accident lawyers draw from nearly 70 years of combined experience to handle all types of auto accident cases, including those involving texting and driving.
 Our proven lawyers have secured millions of dollars in compensation for clients across California, and we are prepared to put our experience and passion to work for you.

 Why Texting & Driving Is Dangerous